I made the rookie mistake of getting excited about a first date.

 I biked faster, trying to leave my stupid expectations in the dust and grime on Hudson Street.
 Also so I would be on time.
 I’m never on time! …Unless I really want to impress someone…

 I know what you’re thinking.
 No, I wasn’t excited because he looked like Ryan Gosling/Reynolds.

 No. In his profile he described himself as muppet-like.
-Let’s say Adam Driver playing the human version of Kermit the Frog.
+Let’s say Adam Driver playing the human version of Walter the Muppet.
 Cute and goofy.
 I was excited because he seemed like a genuine goofy, charming, dork.
 Just like me.